darwinai/covidnet_ui/README.md

 ### PACS Integration

+The following section provides a guide for enabling COVID-Net to query and retrieve DICOM files from a local PACS server, as opposed to using mock files directly uploaded to Swift.

-#### Setting up an Orthanc PACS server
+#### Setting up an Orthanc PACS server and `pfdcm`

-Instructions for setting up and configuring a local Orthanc PACS server for development can be found [here](https://github.com/FNNDSC/CHRIS_docs/blob/master/usecases/PACS_integration/pacs_integration.adoc).
-Follow the steps up until the section titled **Query the PACS server**.
+Instructions for setting up a local Orthanc PACS server and `pfdcm` can be found [here](https://github.com/FNNDSC/CHRIS_docs/blob/master/usecases/PACS_integration/pacs_integration.adoc).
+There are a few things to note when following the steps:

+- Follow the steps up until the section titled **Query the PACS server**.
+The steps that follow are simply for querying and retrieving from PACS via the command line.
+- At the step for uploading DICOM files to Orthanc, use the DICOM files from `/covidnet_integration/images` .
+- Make note of the `HOST_IP` and `HOST_PORT` values used.

 #### Uploading DICOM data to Swift

-Note: PACS integration into `covidnet_ui` is only partially complete.
-Currently, DICOM files retrieved from the PACS server are stored within the `pypx` container filesystem and a method for transporting these files into the Swift filesystem to be used by the UI has not yet been implemented.
-This means that in order to test the full workflow of COVID-Net with the current implementation of PACS integration enabled, the DICOM files uploaded to the PACS server must also be manually uploaded to the Swift storage during setup.
+Note: PACS integration into `covidnet_ui` is still under development.
+Currently, DICOM files retrieved from the PACS server are stored within the `pypx` container filesystem.
+A method for transporting these files into the Swift filesystem to be accessible by the UI has not yet been implemented.
+This means that in order to test the full workflow of COVID-Net with the current implementation of PACS integration enabled, the DICOM files that were uploaded to the PACS server must also be manually uploaded to the Swift storage during setup:

-When testing out COVID-Net with PACS integration, be sure to delete any PACS files currently in the Swift storage and re-upload the DICOM files from `covidnet_integration` without the `mock` flag:
+When testing out COVID-Net with PACS integration, be sure to delete any PACS files currently in the Swift storage and upload the DICOM files from `/covidnet_integration/images` without the `mock` flag:

 ```
 python3 upload_swift_notify_cube.py